skip to Main Content

 • SCHEDULE- (subject to change)

-• July 7 Check in Puri Kobot Guest House.
+• July 13 Check in Guest House.
 Early evening reception as part of Cudamani Festival Tech Rehearsal

 • Program orientation.
 Walk through Pengosekan